daniele-pecora/sap-abap-dev-edition-docker/README.md

 Donwload SAP ABAP Developer Edition 7.52 SP04 from
 https://developers.sap.com/trials-downloads.html

-Extract Archives into director `sapdownloads` so the content has the structure like:
+Extract archives into director `sapdownloads` so the content has the structure like:
 ```
     /sapdownloads/
         - /client/